 Yes that’s the name of the cheese, from the farmstead producer Mas Alba in Girona, Catalonia.
-Made from raw goat’s milk.
+Made of raw goat’s milk.
 300 grams.
 Snow white of course, form a bit cone.
-Soft creamy texture and taste just wonderful.
+Soft creamy texture and the taste is just wonderful.

 To drink: Cava; Torelló 225 Gran Reserva Brut Nature or Gran Torelló Gran Reserva Brut Nature in the latest vintage available.

 Veigardarte de cabra

 From the artisan producer Joaquin Villaneuva Casado in the village of Ambasmestas, Bierzo, Castilla y Léon north of Madrid.
 Unpasteurized when bought locally or in Europe, but he even exports some of his rather small production to the USA and then it is alas pasteurized.
 Milk is from the local goat breed Muriciano-Granadina, supplied by neighboring organic farmers.
 Comes in various forms, both as a 200 g wheel and in small logs.
 Creamy, buttery taste.
 Texture reminds you of cheesecake.
 Some comes with various added tastes, which I am personally not so fond of.
 Somewhat bloomy rind or covered with modest amounts of ash.
 The rind gives you hints of mushroom as well.
 Off white paste with a chalk white center.